 ACL reconstruction surgery typically occurs a few weeks after the injury.
 Studies show improved outcomes when delaying ACL reconstruction surgery by several weeks post-injury.
 This delay allows the inflamed knee to heal, reducing swelling, inflammation, and enhancing range of motion.
 Resolving swelling and stiffness before surgery contributes to better joint function after the procedure.

 Can the ACL be Repaired?

 ACL reconstruction surgery is common.
 However, it’s essential to note that a torn ACL cannot be repaired by simply reattaching the torn ends.
 Instead, the damaged ligament is replaced with a healthy graft or donor tissue.
 Recent research has shown that some ACLs rejoin themselves over time where the ligament tissues are in an optimal position, but this seems to occur only in a lucky few.

 How is the ACL Reconstruction Performed?

-The graft options for ACL reconstruction include:
+Graft options for ACL reconstruction include:

-Allograft (Donor Tissue)
+- Allograft (Donor Tissue)

-What to do if have a Ruptured ACL?
+What to Do for a Ruptured ACL?